documentation

 installation

-After installing, run nina setup — it handles enabling the Nix experimental features Nina needs, no manual config editing required.
+After installing, run nina setup — it makes sure the Nix features Nina needs are turned on, and on NixOS walks you through the one config line.

 nina setup